JamesAtkinson

 British baritone James Atkinson is a graduate of the Royal College of Music Opera Studio, where he studied with Alison Wells.
 He is a BBC New Generation Artist (2023-2025) in conjunction with BBC Radio 3.

-Already a distinguished Mozartian, he made his professional debut singing the role of Masetto in Don Giovanni for Welsh National Opera, returning in 2024 for Guglielmo Cosi fan tutte.
-He covered the role of Papageno for the Glyndebourne Festival and in the 2024/25 season will add the role of Count Almaviva in Le nozze di Figaro to his repertoire with the Mozartists and Ian Page in London and Sicily.
+He made his professional debut singing the role of Masetto in Don Giovanni for Welsh National Opera, returning last season for Guglielmo Cosi fan tutte.
+In the 2022/23 season, he sang Orest in Elektra with the Tokyo Symphony Orchestra and Jonathan Nott, Belcore in L'elisir d'amore for Wild Arts and Steuermann Tristan und Isolde for Luxembourg Opera.
+He covered the role of Papageno for the Glyndebourne Festival in 2024, and this season added to his repertoire the role of Count Almaviva in Le nozze di Figaro with the Mozartists and Ian Page.
+The 2025/26 season includes his role debut as Figaro/Le nozze di Figaro on tour in the Netherlands with the Orchestra of the 18th Century and appearances in Geneva, Rotterdam, Dublin and Abu Dhabi.

 Representation